Ontario is famous for its flower festivals and from tulips to sunflowers, there is a festival to celebrate flowers that bloom in spring and summer.

 Franktown was established in 1818-19 as the site of a supply store between Richmond and Perth and has a rich history with many examples of compelling eastern Ontario architecture near its famous Lilac Lane.

-Warkworth Lilac Festival also takes place this weekend.
+This is not the only festival celebrating lilacs; the Warkworth Lilac Festival takes place on May 30 & 31.
 Located an hour east of Toronto and three hours from Ottawa, this festival is filled with family-fun activities and showcases the rarest varieties of lilacs.

 The peak lilac bloom generally lasts about 10 days to two weeks (weather dependent) from mid-May to mid-June.